There isn’t a great deal I want to add here.

 Can both be true?

-I’ve come to believe my role as her Hero was to distract her from her own shames and I became one more shame replacing one more shame replacing one more shame…
+I’ve come to believe my role as Painter’s Hero was to distract her from her own shames and I became one more shame replacing one more shame replacing one more shame…

 It saddens me deeply I so eagerly sold my integrity so cheaply.
-It saddens me deeply that I would sell so much of my soul just to see C smile.
+It saddens me deeply that I would sell so much of my soul just to see Painter smile.

-I wrote him a letter last night and apologized.
-I will not carry C’s shame and unskillfulness any longer as my shame.
+I wrote Indy a letter last night and apologized.
+I will not carry Painter’s shame and unskillfulness any longer as my shame.
 All I can do is own mine.
 It is Indy’s choice to learn from it.

 The idea here is not to divert the sadness, but to give it context for life other than what is making you sad.
 Just as ginger can lose its bitterness when baked in bread, sadness can be leavened by other life.